 Visitors: Can my friends or bandmates visit the workshop for a day?
 Can they stay overnight?

 Only registered campers may stay on site overnight.
-Part-time options are available, and depending on space, shorter term options for daytime attendance and overnight stays may be available.
-Depending on cabin availability, the Iroquois Springs workshop may offer a dance party plus an overnight “dine & dance, bed & breakfast” option.
+Part-time options are available, and depending on space, shorter term options for overnight stays may be available.
+Depending on cabin availability, each workshop may offer a dance party plus an overnight “Dine & Dance, Bed & Breakfast” option.
 Please check the website for the availability of this option.

 With advance registration, guests can also attend the evening dance parties for a small charge.
 Both camps are close to motels, B&Bs, and campgrounds, so party attendees don’t have to travel far to sleep.